 - Portability: The earcups fold flat, making them easy to stow in a bag.

-The aesthetics are also a highlight; the dark blue colourway tested provides a sophisticated alternative to the standard black or white headsets, avoiding the "gaudy" look some users might find in more vibrant colourways.
+The aesthetics are also a highlight; the dark blue colourway tested provides a sophisticated alternative to standard black or white headsets, avoiding the "gaudy" look often found in more vibrant gaming gear.

 Connectivity and Performance Specs